Sendoushi/auditing/README.md

 **Notes:**

 - `type`: It can be an `object` or a `string`
+- `enableJs`: Javascript isn't enable by default for security reasons.
+Use this if you really need it
+- `waitFor`: Usually used with `enableJs`.
+If the sources uses javascript to render, you may `waitFor` the selector to be present.
+It will only wait `20` seconds
 - `base`: Option only available for type url.
 Optional key
 - `baseEnv`: Option only available for type url.
 Optional key
 - `ignore`: Ignore rules and nested messages with ignore